 The Lancer: To Beckett; he's goofy and laid back to contrast her dangerous stoicism.

 Last Name Basis: No regulars call him Richard but his mother.
-Although he is Rick or Richard to several ex-girlfriends and his ex-wives.
+Although he is Rick or Richard to several ex-girlfriends, his ex-wives, and Beckett during significant moments or when she's emotionally fragile.

 Man Child: Will often spend time playing with toys.
 Sometimes his daughter's there.
 Often she isn't.
 He bought property on the moon!
 Last month.